jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/applications.md

 Commands,
 2004

-There’s a method for turning a procedure into a class.
+There’s a method for turning a command into a class.

-Say a procedure has input objects and output objects.
-When you call the procedure you set the input objects.
+Say a command has input objects and output objects.
+When you call the command you set the input objects.
 After the call you can read the output objects.

-To create a class out of the procedure you just take over all of the procedure’s objects.
-The procedure itself, stripped from objects, becomes a member of the type too.
+To create a class out of the command you just take over all of the command’s objects.
+The command itself, stripped from objects, becomes a member of the type too.

 You can freely read and write the objects.
-However, the procedure might be occasionally run.
+However, the command might be occasionally run.

-The benefits from making a type out of a procedure is that you can dynamically write and write input objects and read output objects, without having to run a procedure all the time.
+The benefits from making a type out of a command is that you can dynamically write and write input objects and read output objects, without having to run a command all the time.

 JJ